barnacl437/blog/article/dontask.md

 *inspired by [Don't ask to ask](https://dontasktoask.com/), a web article that took a whole domain to stay in, which in turn "stole" from [this article](https://solhsa.com/dontask.html) at Sol_HSA.
 This is greatly paraphrased in a non programming context so that it will not look like a blatant copy.*

 a part of my off-blog series of articles.

+username is just for fun, not a reference to any real person. if it happens, it is 100% a coincidence. trust me mates.